 April 13 Dr. Yulin Jia consulted with Dr. Chong-Yun Fu of the Rice Research Institute, Guangdong Academy of Agricultural Sciences (GDAAS), China on a collaboration to study global warming effects on plant-pathogen interactions.

 April 22-24 Researchers from Cornell University that are collaborators on a National Science Foundation grant with Drs.
 Georgia Eizenga and Anna McClung met at DBNRRC to conduct an annual review of the grant entitled “Exploring the genetic basis for transgressive segregation in rice”.
 Updates on various aspects of the research project were discussed along with education efforts via National Public Radio spots and outreach to rice producers in the Northeastern USA.

 April 24-25 Dr. Anna McClung was an invited speaker at the Carolina Gold Rice Foundation meeting held at the Clemson Coastal Research and Extension Center in Charleston, SC.
 She presented results of organic rice production research that is part of a Southern SARE grant in collaboration with Drs.
 Fugen Dou and Xin-Gen Zhou of Texas Agrilife, Beaumont, TX.

 During the month of April, 3 DBNRRC staff members provided 10 hours of tutoring to students at Phillips Community College in Stuttgart, AR.

-During March 2014, 458 rice accessions from the Genetics Stocks Oryza (GSOR) collection were distributed to researchers in the USA, Belgium, and Turkey.
+During the month of April, 830 rice accessions from the Genetics Stocks Oryza (GSOR) collection were distributed to researchers in the USA, Italy, and Spain.